CyberTodd/SCS-C02-AWS-Security-Specialty/AWS.md

 - you want to restrict S3 access so that only requests coming from your VPC (via a VPC endpoint) are allowed - we use aws: SourceVpce
 - you need to ensure that CloudTrail logs from all AWS accounts in your org are delivered centrally to one S3 bucket, and that no other accounts can write to that bucket - we use AWS Organizations with CloudTrail delegated administrator and on org trail
 - you want to ensure S3 objects are only uploaded if they are encrypted using a specific AWS KMS key (not the default one) - we use
+- you have an s3 bucket configured to host sensitive logs from multiple services.
+You must ensure that only CloudTrail and Config can write to the bucket, no one (not even admins) can delete the objects, all objects are retained for at least 7 years - we should use bucket policy + s3 object lock in compliance mode + SSE-KMS
+- an auditor needs access to AWS CloudTrail logs for investigation, but must be prevented from accessing the rest of the S3 bucket contents or writing any data - you should use S3 Access Points to isolate CloudTrail logs and give the auditor read-only permissions

 ---